Design-Computing/Design-Computing.github.io/md/week2.md

 ### `"""docstring"""`

-The text in `"""triple quotes"""` is called the docstring; it's important in python functions because it explains to auto-documenters what your function does, and it also shows as context help in your editor.
+The text in `"""triple quotes"""` is called the docstring; it's important in python functions because it explains what the function does, in human-readable language. to auto-documenters what your function does, and it also shows as context help in your editor.

 ### Code